FishtownFish wrapped around the rod of AsclepiusMedicine

 Tallow and ghee are similar in many ways: both are stable rendered animal fats, both have high smoke points (around 400 to 485°F), and both are useful for high-heat cooking.
 Ghee is clarified butter (milk solids removed) and is dominated by short- and medium-chain saturated fats, while tallow is dominated by oleic acid plus palmitic and stearic acids.
 Ghee has a distinctive nutty flavor; tallow has a milder, more savory note.
 For South Asian and Middle Eastern cooking, ghee is traditional.
 For European steakhouse-style searing and high-heat frying, tallow has the cultural and technical edge.

 Tallow plays a prominent role in the carnivore and animal-based diet as a primary cooking fat and fat source.
 The clinical evidence on full carnivore diets remains thin: short-term anecdotal and survey reports suggest weight loss, GI improvement, and inflammation reduction in some patients, but there are essentially no long-term randomized trials.
-Patients who feel substantially better on this pattern may continue it; close monitoring of ApoB, Lp(a), inflammatory markers, and renal function over time is the right safeguard.
+Close monitoring of ApoB, Lp(a), inflammatory markers, and renal function over time is the right safeguard.
 Tallow itself is not the deciding variable.

 Tallow, butter, lard, ghee, and coconut oil are all stable cooking fats with different fatty acid profiles.
 Butter (about 50% saturated, 30% monounsaturated) has dairy proteins and lactose unless clarified.
 Ghee is clarified butter (essentially pure fat, lactose-free).
 Lard (about 40% saturated, 45% monounsaturated) is closer to tallow but slightly less saturated.
 Tallow is about 56% saturated and dominated by oleic and stearic acids.
 Coconut oil is about 90% saturated and dominated by lauric acid, which raises LDL more than any of the other fats.
 For cardiovascular signal, olive oil and avocado oil sit above this whole group; among the animal fats, ghee and tallow are reasonable choices for occasional high-heat cooking.